cetic/6lbr/examples/6lbr/demo/README.md

 The [Simple Smart-Bridge](simple-smartbridge/README.md) demo is the simplest configuration of 6LBR in SmartBridge mode.

+### Non-Storing

+The [Non-Storing](non-storing/README.md) demo creates a WSN network using the Non-Storing mode of RPL.

 ### NAT-64

 The [NAT-64](nat64/README.md) demo activates the NAT-64 support in 6LBR, allowing to reach the BR and the nodes using IPv4.